Have zero tolerance against terrorists, FM says

 Bangladesh and the United Kingdom held the fourth Strategic Dialogue in London on September 9 and reviewed all aspects of the relations between the two countries with a focus on post-Brexit and post-Covid new strategic partnership.

-Foreign Secretary Masud Bin Momen led the Bangladesh delegation while Sir Philip Robert Barton, Permanent Under-Secretary at the Foreign, Commonwealth & Development Office (FCDO) led the UK side at the dialogue.
+Foreign Secretary Masud Bin Momen led the Bangladesh delegation while Sir Philip Robert Barton, Permanent Under-Secretary at the Foreign, Commonwealth and Development Office (FCDO) led the UK side at the dialogue.

 The Bangladesh side raised the issue related to travel restrictions so that the UK removes Bangladesh from the red-list.